scala-android/sbt-android/README.md

      the newest version available in your local SDK, override this by setting `target` in a `project.properties` file, or setting `platformTarget in Android`
-3. (OPTIONAL if globally configured) Create a directory named `project` within your project and add the file `project/plugins.sbt`, in it, add the following line:
+3. (N/A if globally configured) Create a directory named `project` within your project and add the file `project/plugins.sbt`, in it, add the following line: